eamena-project/eamena-arches-dev/data/geojson/README.md

 Paste the copied URL into the address bar, the result is something like :

 ![](../../www/geojson-url.png)

+You can reformat the (Geo)JSON layout to make it more readable using https://codebeautify.org/jsonviewer

 3. **Create a new GeoJSON file**